HENG-Menghy/MyGit/README.md

 # MyGit
-# ITC
-# I3-GIC
-For do tp IPE (Introduction To Programming Enviroment)

-Welcome to my github!
+# Welcome to my github!

-Have a nice day😃👍
+# Learn programming langauge

+Save all source code of programming language